twbs/blog/src/_posts/2021/2021-03-22-bootstrap-5-beta-3.md

 - Added input focus blur Sass variable
 - Updated `.browserslistrc` to drop Android and add Safari/iOS 12 as the new minimum version (completing our two latest major releases guideline for supported browsers).

+Head to GitHub for a complete [list of issues and pull requests in v5 Beta 3](https://github.com/twbs/bootstrap/issues?q=is%3Aclosed+project%3Atwbs%2Fbootstrap%2F34+).
+You can also review the [v5 beta 3 project board](https://github.com/twbs/bootstrap/projects/34), too.

 A huge thanks to another new team member, [@rohit2sharma95](https://github.com/rohit2sharma95), for the dozens of pull requests, bug fixes, and code reviews for our JavaScript plugins.

 ## Get the release